A warm Welsh welcome to 7puzzleblog.com and our compendium of daily number puzzles.

 How to use our website

-As well as our latest challenges, simply access the remainder of our number puzzles by continually scrolling down the page.
+As well as our latest challenges, you can access the remainder of our number puzzles by clicking 7puzzleblog.com and scrolling down the page.

 Alternatively, to retrieve and attempt any particular day’s challenges from the past 12 months, just type in the address bar: